interactivereport/scRNAsequest/README.md

 ### 2.1 Data preparation

 This pipeline accepts [**h5**](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/h5_matrices) or [**MTX**](https://kb.10xgenomics.com/hc/en-us/articles/115000794686-How-is-the-MEX-format-used-for-the-gene-barcode-matrices) (an mtx file and associated barcodes file as well as a features file) containing cell count information after running Cell Ranger.
-You can also include the Cell Ranger QC results: metrics_summary.csv, but this is optional.
+You can also include the Cell Ranger QC results: DataPrefix.metrics_summary.csv, but this is optional.
 When downloading data from NCBI/GEO, it may be necessary to rename the files.

 An example of **h5** input file hierarchy, using data from [E-MTAB-11115](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-11115):